Remote Employee Returning Equipment: 5 Steps To Avoid The Problems

 If the item needs maintenance, we get a repair order telling us what is wrong.
 We then communicate that to you and change the item status to “Maintenance.”

 If the item is damaged beyond repair or you don’t want to use it anymore, we activate retirement protocol and change the item status to “out of service.”

 5. Where Does The Item Go Next?

 During the pandemic, it was common if a didn’t have a dedicated storage facility, someone in the IT department would just have a stack of laptops sitting in their living room or wherever they had space.

 There are obvious concerns security in this situation, and you have to factor in that now that one is responsible for coordinating and sending the once a new joins.

 Our global warehouse partners will wipe any device and store it once it passes inspection or goes under maintenance.

 The item status is then changed to “Inventory pool” and is ready to be shipped out from the secure location as soon as a request is made.

 No complications, no unnecessary time spent on logistics.
 All you have to do is submit where you want the sent, and the warehouse partner will send the device, and we will provide you with a tracking number.

-Item status will change to "Order Processing" until it arrives at the new ’s location when it goes to "Delivered."
+Item status will change to "Order Processing" until it arrives at the new remote employee’s location when it goes to "Delivered."